A New Approach to Hiring for Your Law Firm

 Does this sound familiar?

 You finally decide to hire—you’re excited.
-You search the local ads for a position similar to yours, copy and paste the job posting with a few minor tweaks, run the ad, and start the process.
+You search the local ads for a position similar to yours.
+You copy and paste the job posting with a few minor tweaks, run the ad, and start the process.
 Resumes come in and you review them and decide to interview a few folks.
-During the interview, you ask some general questions, but mostly about their past work.
+During the interview, you ask some general questions, mostly about their past work.
 Then, you go with your gut or who you “liked” and make an offer.
 They start, and it doesn’t go as planned.
+Don’t worry.
+We have a better way.

 Once you’ve decided to hire, your next step is to build a hiring process.
 This happens before you look at the first resume.
 The hiring process is a critical time for you to gather information about candidates and provide them with the information they need to self-select in or out of the process.
-Think of it this way: your candidate pool starts with everyone in your hiring area and your job is to whittle it down to the one person who is best suited for your team.
+Think of it this way: your candidate pool starts with everyone in your hiring area.
+Your job is to whittle it down to the one person who is best suited to your team.
 You need to be deliberate and methodical.

 Here’s how to get started: